openedx/docs.openedx.org/source/community/release_notes/redwood.rst

       - If you're running Tutor and your Mongo/Ruby are in Tutor, they will get automatically upgraded.
       - `chore: add mongo 7 to testing matrix <https://github.com/openedx/edx-platform/pull/34213>`_.
       - `build: Build with newer ruby and mongo versions. <https://github.com/openedx/cs_comments_service/pull/426>`_.

--  The Redwood release includes the `Studio Course Search [BETA] <https://openedx.atlassian.net/wiki/spaces/OEPM/pages/4247257093/BETA+Course+Search+-+Product+Release+Notes>`_, which is disabled by default as it depends on a new search engine, Meilisearch.
-We encourage operators to install Meilisearch, test out this feature, and give us feedback on the viability of using Meilisearch as a replacement for Elasticsearch in future releases of Open edX.
-Here’s how to enable it:

-   -  For tutor-based deployments, install the `tutor-contrib-mailsearch <https://github.com/open-craft/tutor-contrib-meilisearch>`_ plugin, and apply the changes to your deployment.
-See that plugin’s README for details.
-      Note in particular that the hostname configured as ``MEILISEARCH_PUBLIC_HOST`` must be resolvable on the public internet.

-   -  If you are not using Tutor, you’ll need to install Meilisearch manually (or use the cloud product) and explicitly set `the related config variables <https://github.com/openedx/edx-platform/blob/aac70563fd8a1492af25ae1b9aa9d14c42b36a18/cms/envs/common.py#L2958-L2969>`_ in the
-      CMS as well as set ``MEILISEARCH_ENABLED=true`` in the Course Authoring MFE settings.

-   -  Whether or not you're using Tutor, you'll need to create and populate the search index.
-To do so, you must run a one-time command from the CMS shell:
-      ``python manage.py cms reindex_studio --experimental``.
-This
-      command may take a while if you have a lot of courses and/or libraries in Studio; it will display regular progress indicators while it is running.
-We are interested in hearing how long it takes for you - please share your experience (see next bullet).
-      This command reads from MySQL/MongoDB but does not write to them;
-      it only writes to Meilisearch.
-Once the indexing has completed, it should not be necessary to run it again; from that point forward, the indexes will be updated automatically as needed.

-   -  Please share your feedback about Meilisearch, indexing, and operations in `this Discourse thread <https://discuss.openedx.org/t/is-meilisearch-a-viable-upgrade-alternative-to-opensearch/12400>`_ or the `#ops <https://openedx.slack.com/archives/C08B4LZEZ>`_ Slack channel.
-Please share feedback about the new course search feature in general `in the discussion forums <https://discuss.openedx.org/t/feedback-thread-new-course-search/13076>`_ or in the `#wg-product-core <https://openedx.slack.com/archives/C057J2D1WU9>`_ Slack channel.

 Deprecations & Removals